-Lesotho’s economic freedom score is 53.9, making its economy the 136th freest in the 2018 Index.
-Its overall score has not changed, with significant improvements in scores for the government spending, investment freedom, and judicial effectiveness indicators matched by a steep decline in trade freedom and lower scores for tax burden and government integrity.
-Lesotho is ranked 25th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Lesotho’s economic freedom score is 53.1, making its economy the 142nd freest in the 2019 Index.
+Its overall score has decreased by 0.8 point, with sharp drops in fiscal health, judicial effectiveness, and property rights outweighing improvements in trade freedom and the tax burden.
+Lesotho is ranked 28th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-Landlocked within a mountainous area of South Africa, Basutoland was renamed the Kingdom of Lesotho upon independence from the U.K. in 1966 and is a parliamentary constitutional monarchy, currently headed by King Letsie III.
+Landlocked within a mountainous area of South Africa, Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966 and is a parliamentary constitutional monarchy, currently headed by King Letsie III.
 Political power has alternated between former Prime Minister Pakalitha Mosisili and current Prime Minister Thomas Thabane, whose All Basotho Convention won a parliamentary plurality in 2017.
 Lesotho’s narrow economic base consists of textile manufacturing, agriculture, diamond mining, remittances from Basothos working in South Africa, and regional customs revenue.
 About three-fourths of the people are engaged in animal herding and subsistence agriculture.
 A large dam and tunnel infrastructure project will divert water to South Africa and provide money and hydropower to Lesotho.

 The top personal income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
 The overall tax burden equals 47.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 50.4 percent of total output (GDP), and budget deficits have averaged 1.8 percent of GDP.
-Public debt is equivalent to 47.8 percent of GDP.
+Over the past three years, government spending has amounted to 47.3 percent of the country’s output (GDP), and budget deficits have averaged 4.6 percent of GDP.
+Public debt is equivalent to 34.7 percent of GDP.